amyyf/covid-19-outbreak-needs-web/README.md

 In `src/components/App/inded.js`, a few config variables are set:
 - `formLink`: the Google form where needs and offers will be submitted
-- `responseLink`: the email address where responses will go
+- `responseEmail`: the email address where responses will go
 - `offerString`: this will be determined by the form field for type of request
 - `requestString`: this will be determined by the form field heading for type of request